rubya-rochona/API_Testing1_Using_POSTMAN/README.md

 # API_Testing1_Using_POSTMAN
- HTTP Methods: GET, POST, PUT, PATCH, DELETE
+This project uses Postman for API testing, covering the essential HTTP methods: GET, POST, PUT, PATCH, and DELETE.
+Each method is tested to ensure the API endpoints function as expected.